Writing Bazel rules: moving logic to execution

 In this article, we'll add several new features to rules_go_simple.

-In order to implement these features, we need to be able to read source files, so we'll do all the work in a new "builder" binary written in Go that runs in the execution phase.
+To implement these features, we need to be able to read source files, so we'll do all the work in a new "builder" binary written in Go that runs in the execution phase.
 All our actions will be executed through the builder binary.
+We could implement each action with a separate binary, but it's often better to have one.
+From the user's perspective, it's faster to build one binary, and it doesn't change often enough to make partial cache invalidation a serious consideration.

 The builder binary